 Built in 1942, the Buffalo Zoo’s Reptile House has a rich history.
 The building first opened under the direction of Curator Marlin Perkins, who later gained notoriety for hosting Mutual of Omaha’s Wild Kingdom.
-In the present day, visitors can view 23 main exhibits of animals from all over the world consisting of turtles, snakes, lizards and an American alligator.
+In the present day, visitors can view 23 main exhibits of animals from all over the world consisting of turtles, snakes, lizards and an Komodo dragon.
 Visitors can also enjoy viewing a variety of amphibians, including frogs and eastern hellbenders (which are part of a headstart conservation project).

 The Reptile House opened in 1942 under the curatorship or Marlin Perkins, the well-known naturalist most famous for hosting Mutual of Omaha”s Wild Kingdon.
 The building is listed on the national register of historic places.